hopsoft/local_bus/README.md

 bin/demo-station # demonstrates Station performance
 ```

-Both demos simulate I/O-bound operations _(1 second latency)_ to show how LocalBus handles concurrent processing.
+Both demos simulate I/O-bound operations _(1 second latency per subscriber)_ to show how LocalBus handles concurrent processing.
 For example, on an 10-core system:

 - The Bus processes a message with 10 I/O-bound subscribers in ~1 second instead of 10 seconds
 - The Station processes 10 messages with 10 I/O-bound subscribers each in ~1 second instead of 100 seconds